googleNewIconwhatsapp iconTwitterIconinstagramIcon

 This was the salary comparison table between the UK and India.
 Now, read below to know the reasons for affecting nurse pay in both countries.

-Have Queries About Getting a Nursing Job in the UK form India?
+Have Queries About Getting a Nursing Job in the UK from India?

 • Economic Difference: First, the economic difference between two countries significantly affects how much you can make per hour or month.
 The UK has a better standard of living and a stronger currency, so their hourly pay is 1,768 (INR).
 It helps to explain why nurses' salaries there a higher number than in other countries.